Note Guidelines¶

 Biographical/Historical notes are a short narrative biography of the person or history of the corporate entity that created or collected the materials being described.

-The purpose of this note is to provide the researcher with pertinent information about the creator of the materials being decribed in order to place the manuscript materials or records in their proper context.
-Particular attention should be given to aspects of the creator's biography/history that are best represented in the collection of materials being described.
+This note helps the researcher place the manuscript materials or records in their proper context.
+The focus should be on topics most represented in the collection being described.

 Scope and Contents¶